CDCgov/covid19-forecast-hub/README.md

 If you are interested in using these data for additional research or publications, please contact [covidhub@cdc.gov](mailto:covidhub@cdc.gov) for information regarding attribution of the source forecasts.

-## Nowcasts and Forecasts of Confirmed Covid 19 Hospitalizations
+## Nowcasts and Forecasts of Confirmed COVID-19 Hospital Admissions
 During the submission period, participating teams will be invited to submit national- and jurisdiction-specific (all 50 states, Washington DC, and Puerto Rico) probabilistic nowcasts and forecasts of the weekly number of confirmed COVID-19 hospital admissions during the preceding [epidemiological week ("epiweek")](https://epiweeks.readthedocs.io/en/stable/background.html), the current epiweek, and the following three epiweeks.

 The weekly total COVID-19 admissions counts can be found in the`totalconfc19newadm` column of the [National Healthcare Safety Network](https://www.cdc.gov/nhsn/index.html) (NHSN) [Hospital Respiratory Data] (HRD) dataset (https://www.cdc.gov/nhsn/psc/hospital-respiratory-reporting.html).